 - Singh, A., Gautier, B., Shannon, C.P., Vacher, M., Rohart, F., Tebutt, S.J. and Le Cao, K.A., 2016.
 DIABLO-an integrative, multi-omics, multivariate method for multi-group classification. bioRxiv, p.067611.

-- Rohart F, Gautier, B, Singh, A and Lê Cao, KA. mixOmics: an R package for ‘omics feature selection and multiple data integration.
-On bioRxiv.
-Pdf, Sweave and R scripts available here.
+- Rohart F, Gautier B, Singh A, Lê Cao K-A (2017). mixOmics: an R package for ‘omics feature selection and multiple data integration.